 Section H: Venture capital (VC) investment in mobile

-• Sorry we had to turn comments of on this article due excessive spam comments, if you have a comment on this guide, please email: editor (at) mobiThinking.com.
+• Sorry, we had to turn comments of on this article due excessive spam comments, if you have a comment on this guide, or would like to see your mobile stats included here, please email the mobiThinking editor, Andy Favell, on: editor (at) mobiThinking.com.

 • EU unfetters the mobile Web, with plan to scrap roaming fees in Europe.
 When will the rest of the world follow?